gelatodigital/automate-sdk-hello-world/README.md

 ### 6. Single execution tasks

-- Use `gelatoOps.createTask` and set `singleExec: true` for tasks that only need to be executed once.
+- Use `automate.createTask` and set `singleExec: true` for tasks that only need to be executed once.
 The task is automatically cancelled on the first execution.
 ```ts
 // Prepare Task data to automate
 const counter = new Contract(COUNTER_ADDRESSES, counterAbi, signer);